cfrank0214/medtvbackend/README.md

 <!--
-title: AWS Serverless REST API in NodeJS
+title: MedTV REST API in NodeJS
 description: A RESTful Web Service allowing you to create, list, get, update and delete Videos.
 DynamoDB is used to store the data.
 layout: Doc
 -->
-# Serverless REST API
+# Med TV REST API

  A [RESTful Web Services](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) allowing you to create, list, get, update and delete Videos.
 DynamoDB is used to store the data.
 This is just an example and of course you could use any data storage as a backend.